 If you are taking care of a riparian area on your property, contact us to find out how to become a steward by emailing info [at] osstewardship [dot] ca

-Riparian areas throughout British Columbia are protected by the Riparian Areas Regulation and the Water Sustainability Act.
-Before doing any work in a riparian area, consult Front Counter BC AND your local government office whether you be planning development or "undevelopment".
+Riparian areas throughout British Columbia are protected by the Riparian Areas Regulation as well as the Water Sustainability Act.
+Before doing any work in or around a riparian area, consult Front Counter BC AND your local government office whether you be planning development or "undevelopment".

 Any work within a riparian area is subject to permits and/or notifications.